AI Interpretation and Meaning

 If your business operates in multiple cities, clearly explain:

-• Which services are offered where • Whether teams are separate • Whether locations are physical offices or service coverage zones
+• Which services are offered where • Whether teams are separate or shared • Whether locations are physical offices or service coverage zones • How customers should choose the right location • Which contact details apply to each area

 How this affects AI interpretation